jesimone57/spring_boot_scala_rest_example/README.md

 3. gradle bootRun
 4. For best results, use Google Chrome and install the JSONView chrome extension to nicely format JSON results.
 Firefox browser also does an excellent job of formatting the JSON results without the need for an extension.
-5. Try any of the following URLs (Note: Spring Boot runs Tomcat server on localhost port 8080):
+5. Try any of the following URLs (Note: Spring Boot runs Tomcat server on localhost port 8080 by default.
+You can change the port in application.properties file):

 ### Check to make sure the REST API is running
 [http://localhost:8080/health](http://localhost:8080/health)

-## Hello Example URL end-points

 ### Hello World
 [http://localhost:8080](http://localhost:8080)